hofmanniac/thoughts/README.md

         }
     ]

-See the samples folder for examples on various rules and commands
+See the samples folder in the GitHub project (https://github.com/hofmanniac/thoughts) for examples on various rules and commands.

 ## Import the engine
     from thoughts.rules_engine import RulesEngine